vaishnavikodali113/java_lab_sem_4/StudentDataEntry/README.md

-Student Data Entry System
+# Student Data Entry System:

 This is a Java console application for managing student records.
 It supports adding, displaying, searching, updating, and deleting student data.
 The application uses custom exceptions to ensure robust input validation and error handling.

-Features
-Add Student
+# Features:

-Validates unique PRNs and valid input fields before adding.
+1] Add Student - Validates unique PRNs and valid input fields before adding.

-Display Students
-Displays all students in a readable format.
+2 Display Students - Displays all students in a readable format.
 Handles empty list scenarios.

-Search Student
-Search functionality includes:
+3] Search Student - Search functionality includes:

 By PRN